d5fa4lt/ThunderStrikeEDR/README.md

 ## ⚠️ Caution
-This project is currently under active development.
-Features are experimental and may be unstable or incomplete.
-It is strongly recommended to run and test this EDR inside a virtual machine (VM) to avoid affecting your main system.
-Use at your own risk.
+This project is under development, so please use it with caution.
+It is recommended to run it inside a virtual machine to avoid any risks to your main system.

 ## 📝 To-Do